-I’ve seen first combo photo several years ago.
+I saw the first combo photo several years ago.
 About a year ago I imagined the first visual image.
 I thought about Azrieli Towers in Tel Aviv.
-There are three towers and each other has a simple geometrical shape (round tower, square tower and triangle tower).
-It can be interpreted as part of a children’s game.
+There are three towers, and each other has a simple geometrical shape (round tower, square tower and triangle tower).
+It can be interpreted aa s part of a children’s game.
 And that was my idea: combo photo of a child playing with Azrieli towers.

 But first let’s start with a basic question: what is a combo photo?
 I haven’t found any definition online.
-Thus I’ll define it as a merging of two or more photos into one.
+Thus I will define it as a merging of two or more photos into one.

 Today I’ll show you the series of combo photos.
 But first I wanted to show another photo.
 When I went through my collection, I found out that I already created combo photos in the past.
 The most recent example is this photo from Tribute to Oranges: